18F/handbook/_pages/solutions/solutions-history.md

 ### 2016: TTS is born

-In 2016, [18F]({{site.baseurl}}/18f-history-and-values/), [PIF](https://presidentialinnovationfellows.gov/), and the Office of Citizen Services and Innovative Technologies (OCSIT, aka us) [came together](https://www.fedscoop.com/gsa-launches-technology-service-line/) under the newly-formed Technology Transformation Service (TTS) office.
+In 2016, [18F]({{site.baseurl}}/18f-history-and-values/), [PIF](https://presidentialinnovationfellows.gov/), and OCSIT [came together](https://www.fedscoop.com/gsa-launches-technology-service-line/) under the newly-formed Technology Transformation Service (TTS) office.
 Following this merge, we were renamed to the Office of Products and Programs (OPP).
 Ever since we became an office within TTS, we have played an essential role in helping it modernize and digitize the federal government.

 ### 2016 - 2019: Ramping up our portfolio